apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/cluster-management/create-and-connect-a-mysql-cluster.md

 <TabItem value="kubectl" label="kubectl">

+You can use `kubectl exec` to exec into a Pod and connect to a database.

 KubeBlocks operator creates a new Secret called `mysql-cluster-conn-credential` to store the connection credential of the MySQL cluster.
 This secret contains the following keys:

 * `username`: the root username of the MySQL cluster.